tomysaman/cf-lnav-cfml-logger-format/readme.md

   - `log_time`, `log_level`, `log_mark`, `log_comment`, `log_tag`
 - Use `tab` to go into filter panel (use `q` to exist the panel), and while in the filter panel:
   - `i` to add a filter-in, `o` to add a filter-out, `t` to flip your filter (e.g. filter IN becomes filter OUT and vice versa), `spacebar` to enable/disable the filter
-- If the views contains multiple files, use `f` to go to next file
+- If the view contains multiple files, use `f` to go to next file
 - Change theme (default themes are: default, eldar, grayscale, monocai, night-owl, solarized-dark, and solarized-light)
   - `:config /ui/theme/ <theme_name>`